ImMattic/tamu-bldg-notify/README.md

 # tamu-bldg-notify
-Sends an email to a group of users if a TAMU building abbreviation changes
+Sends a Teams message if TAMU building information changes

 # Edge cases considered
 1) Building(s) are added and/or removed at the same time